-One of the main problems of wastewater treatment in Russia is that 90% of the resulting sludge is buried in sludge fields, the area of which exceeds 100,000 hectares.
+One of the main problems of wastewater treatment in Russia is that 90% of the resulting sludge is buried in sludge sites, the area of which exceeds 100,000 hectares.
 The concentration of heavy metals in the sludge is so high that they become unsuitable for use as fertilizers.
 The goal was to find the most effective reagents for detoxifying sludge and extracting heavy metals from it.

-Earlier, www1.ru reported that chemists from Novosibirsk have developed a method for purifying wastewater from toxic ammonia impurities.
+Earlier www1.ru reported that chemists from Novosibirsk have developed a method for purifying wastewater from toxic ammonia impurities.

 Read materials on the topic: